-The UNC Center For AIDS Research (CFAR) is soliciting proposals for small grants for up to one year (ending by 7/31/22) to support emerging (new and early stage) HIV investigators (basic, behavioral, social, and clinical scientists including Pediatrics, OB-GYN, Internal Medicine, etc.) with terminal degrees who are seeking to fund new ideas in HIV research.
-Research can be basic, translational, clinical, biostatistical, or social/behavioral, and can address treatment, transmission, or prevention, however, we cannot fund clinical trials as defined by NIH.
+The University of North Carolina Center For AIDS Research (CFAR) Developmental Core is soliciting HIV-related proposals for small grants for up to one year (ending by 12/14/23) to support emerging (new and early stage) HIVinvestigators or experienced investigators new to HIV research.
+Please note that we cannot fund clinical trials as defined by NIH.

-The purpose of the CFAR Developmental Awards is to provide seed money for new ideas in HIV research that will lead to applications for independent NIH funding by the Award’s Principal Investigator.
-The success of the UNC CFAR is measured in large part by the number of subsequent NIH grants that our Developmental Awardees receive while affiliated with the UNC CFAR via employment at UNC-Chapel Hill, FHI 360 or RTI NC Triangle-based offices, or an NC HBCU.
+Recipients of this Award will be well-positioned to incorporate pilot data from their proposed research question into a larger R21 or R01 NIH grant proposal.
+In addition to the generation of pilot data to enhance a future NIH grant application, Awardees are expected to produce a manuscript for publication from study data.
+The success of the UNC CFAR is measured in large part by the number of subsequent NIH grants that our Developmental Awardees receive as PI (not co-I) while affiliated with the UNC CFAR via employment at UNC-Chapel Hill, FHI 360, RTI International, NCCU, NC A&T, or WSSU.
 See the section on ELIGIBILITY below for more details.

 - Actual start date may be delayed if required approvals are delayed; see below.